Is this your child's symptom?

 - These objects can also scratch the ear canal and cause an infection.

-- If all of the ear wax is removed as with Q-tips, the ear canals become itchy and prone to swimmer's ear.
+- If all of the ear wax is removed (as with cotton swabs), the ear canals become itchy.
+They also become more prone to swimmer's ear.
 This can occur in teens when cotton swabs are smaller than the ear canal.

 - Limit the use of ear plugs.